tiffchu/Anomaly_Detection_US_Senate/README.md

 - to identify the anomalous cluster, I chose the smaller cluster with points that are further from the central point.

 **Autoencoders**
+- autoencoders are often used in unsupervised anomaly detection tasks where labeled data for training and testing are not available
+- its a neural network that can be used for unsupervised learning tasks like anomaly detection it consists of an encoder and a decoder.
+The encoder compresses the input data into a lower-dimensional representation, and the decoder reconstructs the original input from this compressed representation, basically reducing its dimensions.
+It then predicts and reconstructs the data
+- anomalous rows should have really high reconstruction error, setting a threshold to classify points above it to be anomalous

 <!-- NEXT STEPS -->
 ## Next Steps